spectrocloud/librarium/docs/api-content/api-docs/1-introduction.md

 ### List of Endpoints Unavailable to Connected Edge Hosts

-Most Edge Management APIs endpoints are available for Edge hosts with or without a connection to Palette.
+Most Edge Management API endpoints are available for Edge hosts with or without a connection to Palette.
 However, some endpoints are not available to connected Edge hosts and are available to airgapped Edge hosts only.
-Specifically, endpoints that create or update clusters, create or update cluster profile variables, and update cluster settings are unavailable as those operations must be performed from Palette.
+Specifically, endpoints that create or update clusters, create or update cluster profile variables, and update cluster settings are unavailable, as those operations must be performed from Palette.

-The following is a list of endpoints that are only available to disconnected Edge hosts:
+The following is a list of endpoints that are only available to Edge hosts that are not connected to Palette:

 - `POST https://edge-host-ip:5080/v1/edge-mgmt/cluster`
 - `PATCH https://edge-host-ip:5080/v1/edge-mgmt/cluster`